Adding an anchor link

 What happens when anchor links don't work?

-Adding anchor links in the builder is simple - we handle all the technical stuff for you.
+Adding anchor links in the Email builder

 Step 1: Add headings to your email